matm/jQuery-File-Upload-Wiki/Security.md

-If you allow users to upload files to your webserver, you have a potential security hole.
+If you allow users to upload files to your web server, you have a potential security hole.
 To prevent an attacker from executing arbitrary files in the context of your web application, some security considerations have to be kept in mind.

 For an in-depth understanding of the potential security risks and possible mitigations, the [OWASP project](https://www.owasp.org/) has a good overview: